OpenStereo: A Comprehensive Benchmark for Stereo Matching and Strong Baseline: A Strong Pipeline: StereoBase

 \subsection{Comparison with State-of-the-art Methods}

 \textbf{Implementation details} Training is driven by the smooth L1~\cite{psmnet2018} loss function.
 We utilize the AdamW optimizer in conjunction with the OneCycle learning rate scheduler.
 For SceneFlow~\cite{sceneflow}, the total training epochs is set to 90.
 On the KITTI dataset, we finetune the pre-trained model using a combined dataset of KITTI2012~\cite{kitti2012} and 2015~\cite{kitti2015} training image pairs.
 The total epoch is 500.
-(More implementation details in the Supplementary Material).

 In our comprehensive evaluation, we benchmarked StereoBase against current state-of-the-art methods on SceneFlow~\cite{sceneflow}, KITTI2012~\cite{kitti2012}, and KITTI2015~\cite{kitti2015}.
 On the SceneFlow~\cite{sceneflow} test set, we achieve a new SOTA EPE of 0.34.
 The quantitative comparisons, as summarized in \autoref{tab:allleadboard}, clearly illustrate the edge of StereoBase in handling complex stereo-matching scenarios with greater precision.
 Further, we submitted our results to the KITTI2012~\cite{kitti2012} and 2015~\cite{kitti2015} leaderboards, where StereoBase outperformed all published methods across all metrics.
 On KITTI2015~\cite{kitti2015}, our StereoBase outperforms IGEV~\cite{xu2023iterative} by 9.43\% on D1-all metric, respectively.
 In addition, we evaluate the generalization performance of StereoBase.
 As shown in \autoref{tab:crossdomain}, StereoBase exhibited exceptional performance in a zero-shot setting.
 This evaluation further validates the adaptability and potential of StereoBase in handling diverse and challenging stereo vision tasks.